A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Results and discussion

 \subsubsection{Particle deposition rates}

-The particle deposition rate in a turbulent boundary layer is usually quantified through a mass transfer coefficient $K$ defined as \beq K = \frac{J_{w}}{\overline{c}}, \eeq where $J_{w}$ represents the particle flux onto the wall surface per unit area and time and $\overline{c}$ is the average particle concentration within the boundary layer.
+The particle deposition rate in a turbulent boundary layer is usually quantified through a mass transfer coefficient $K$ defined as \beq K = \frac{J_{w}}{\overline{c}}, \eeq where $J_{w}$ represents the particle flux onto the wall per unit area and time and $\overline{c}$ is the average particle concentration within the boundary layer.
 The computation technique proposed by \citeauthor{Kallio1989}\cite{Kallio1989} was used to calculate the non-dimensional particle deposition velocity defined as \beq V_{dep}^{+} = \frac{\overline{U}A}{u_{\tau} P \Delta x}\mathrm{ln}\left(\frac{N_{in}}{N_{out}}\right) \eeq where $\overline{U}$ is the average streamwise fluid velocity across the fully developed turbulent boundary layer, $A$ is the boundary layer cross sectional area, $P$ the duct perimeter, $\Delta x$ is the incremental length of section considered, and $N_{in}$ and $N_{out}$ are the total number of particles passing through the start and end plane of each section, respectively.
 The characteristic wall friction velocity $u_{\tau}$ was used to obtain the non-dimensional deposition velocity $V_{dep}^{+}$.
-In this study, $10^{5}$ particles are introduced uniformly from the inlet plane.
+On the basis of Eq:~\ref{eq:deposition}, it can be inferred that the non-dimensional particle deposition velocity from the calculated fluid mean velocity profiles shown in FIG.~\ref{fig:uplus_yplus} will be under-predicted when compared with the theoretical values.
+However, given the small difference shown in FIG.~\ref{fig:uplus_yplus}, the under-prediction will not significantly affect the final accuracy of the calculation of the non-dimensional particle deposition velocity.
+In this study, $10^{5}$ particles are introduced uniformly from the inlet plane and their velocities are initialized to the value of the local fluid mean velocity.